akphi/config-tester/doc/monorepo.md

 As such, the [recommended](https://www.typescriptlang.org/docs/handbook/babel-with-typescript.html) [strategy](https://github.com/microsoft/TypeScript-Babel-Starter) is to use `tsc` only for library module, and for modules targeting the web or modules having non-JS code, we use `babel` for transpiling Typescript code to Javascript and use `tsc` only to type-check and build type declaration file.

 Typescript has a niche feature that can be used to facilitate monorepo structure called [Project Reference](https://www.typescriptlang.org/docs/handbook/project-references.html).
-It manages the dependency graph between modules just like what `lerna` does but with caching specialized for the Typescript compiler [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
+It manages the dependency graph between modules just like what `yarn` does but with caching specialized for the Typescript compiler [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

 > A downside of using `project reference` is [tediousness](https://github.com/microsoft/TypeScript/issues/25376), we need to specify all projects (modules) on top level `tsconfig` and all referenced projects in the module `tsconfig`, hence duplicating declaration of dependencies in `package.json`.
 See [example](https://github.com/RyanCavanaugh/learn-a).